schavisa/mqtt_test/README.md

 # City of Calgary Building Permit Viewer

 ENGO 651 - Adv.
-Topics on Geospatial Technologies - Project 3
+Topics on Geospatial Technologies - Projects 3 & 4

 By Chavisa and Adam